vasqc/social-network/README.md

 For this challenge I was not given any starter code.
 The challenge is to create a social network API that uses a NoSQL database.

+Isomnia is going to be used in order to test all provided routes.
+The GET by user ID, Post a new user, PUT a user by their ID and the abilty to delete a user by the ID will prove itself functional through this back end tool.
+Other functionalities are also capable, such as Getting 'thoughts' (comments posted by the user) being able to update them, delete or change them.
+Retreive them by their specific and special ID.

 Walkthrough Video